Osseo School Board reviews 2020 legislative platform

-In a year-end work session, the Osseo School Board discussed legislative priorities for 2020.
+In a year-end work session, Osseo School Board discussed legislative priorities for 2020.

-Minnesota’s legislative schedule is based on a two-year timeline — during the first year, a two-year budget is devised and passed, and the second year is dedicated to policy priorities and the passing of a bonding bill to fund state infrastructure.
+Minnesota’s legislative schedule is based on two-year timeline — during the first year, a two-year budget is devised and passed and the second year is dedicated to policy priorities and the passing of a bonding bill to fund state infrastructure.

 “Although it’s not a funding year, there is still a need to be actively engaged in the process, and for our school district to bring forth our needs to ensure we have the tools and resources to achieve our mission,” Executive Director of Finance and Operations Ron Meyer said during a Dec.
 3 work session.